 Any time that a character wishes to activate a Magic Item he must make a Control Check to activate the power of the Magic Item or gain control over the Summoned Spirit.
 When a spirit is summoned the spirits appear in at an immediate distance to the item they are bonded with and may act immediately.
 The Spirit will behave as instructed by the player who is bound to the magic item as long as the character succeeds in their control check.
 Once Summoned and Controlled the spirits will remain until Dismissed or Destroyed.

 Nick chooses to summon a Level 2 Earth Spirit.
 The check needed to summon and control the Earth spirit is a Rank 2 check.
 On the third round of combat, the Spirit is destroyed.
 With combat still going Nick chooses to resummon the spirt.
 The difficulty increases by 2 requiring a Level 4 check to summon and control the Earth Spirit again.
-When the combat ends Nick can choose to dismiss the spirit or retain control of the Elemental until the end of the scene.
+When the combat ends Nick can choose to dismiss the spirit or retain control until the end of the scene.

 If Nick decides later in the adventure so summon the Earth Spirit yet again this check would now be a Level 6 Control Check.